cyphercrescent/sepalsolver-doc/docs/source/Math.rst

 =======
    Description:
        Computes the Bessel function of the second kind Kₙ(x).
-       This method evaluates the Weber or Neumann Bessel function of the first kind for a given order and value.
+       This method evaluates the exponentially scaled modified Bessel function for a given order and value.

        .. math::
-          Y_n(x)
+          K_n(x)

        .. code-block:: CSharp